Quickstart

 Tegata can record every authentication event in a tamper-evident audit log backed by ScalarDL Ledger.
 Audit logging is disabled by default and requires Docker.

-Enable it once after creating your vault by running the following command, replacing /path/to/vault with your vault path:
+Run the following command once after creating your vault, replacing /path/to/vault with your vault path:

 tegata ledger start --vault /path/to/vault